genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 * PUT — update a specific resource (by ID)
 * DELETE — remove a specific resource (by ID)

-RPM
+## RPM
 RPM can refer to:
 -  RPM Package Manager, which is an open-source package management system.
 It was originally created for Red Hat Linux, but is now used in many Linux distributions, including CentOS.
 -  the .rpm file format.
 Most .rpm files are binary RPMs containing the compiled version of the software, but you can also find source RPMs containing the source code used to build the binaries.

 ## Script

-A command that can be run from the command line of the server.
+Some Genesis commands are scripts that can be executed like a command.
+But note that many of our commands are backed by Java code and could be considered CLI tools instead.

-In the Genesis low-code platform, you are provided with a set of scripts to enable you to do simple things, such as start or stop a process, or more complex things, such as create a schema from an existing database or spreadsheet.
+In the Genesis platform, you are provided with a set of scripts to enable you to do simple things, such as start or stop a process, or more complex things, such as create a schema from an existing database or spreadsheet.

 ## Service